Country Profile: Isle of Man

 Transportation

-The Isle of Man has a network of transportation that includes four airports and a small rail network primarily used for tourism.
-The merchant marine comprises 269 vessels as of 2023, supporting both commercial and recreational seafaring.
+The Isle of Man has a well-established transportation system with 4 airports and 1 heliport.
+It features 63 km of railways, primarily used for tourist attractions during the summer months.
+The merchant marine fleet includes 269 vessels in 2023, supporting both cargo and passenger transport.

 Communications

-The Isle of Man has a robust media landscape, with national public radio operating several stations.
-The internet country code for the Isle is .im, facilitating online identification.
+The Isle of Man has a national public radio service with multiple FM and AM stations, and it receives many British radio and TV broadcasts.
+The internet country code for the island is .im.

 Key Metrics